CAVEconnectome/MeshParty/docs/guide/repair.rst

 Mesh Repair
 ===========

 Mesh representations of objects can be imperfect.
-Particular to neurons, meshes from one object can be artificially seperated into multiple connected components due to imperfections of the data because many segmentation approaches will only join together voxels that share a connected component.
+Particular to neurons, meshes from one object can be artificially separated into multiple connected components due to imperfections of the data because many segmentation approaches will only join together voxels that share a connected component.